thedarkwriter/courseware-lms-content/course_outlines/configuration_management/declarative_structure_Puppet_architecture.md

 The definition of RAL and how it is used to configure infrastructure.

 	*  Do you have ideas for how to communicate this idea?
-Use the animation from Puppet Resources self-paced module currenlty on LearnDot
+Use the animation from Puppet Resources self-paced module currently on LearnDot Show side-by-side image/animation of adding a user on dissimilar systems.
+Show Puppet code that will translate into the proper code on each machine to add a user.

 	Sub-Topic 2:
 Lifecycle of a Puppet run